 Starting from the definition of school climate defined by Hoy and Hannum (1997) as relatively stable quality of the school environment, affecting the behavior of its members, and based on a common perception of behavior in school, influenced by formal and informal organizations, personality of participants and school management, the aim of this study was to check the potential school climate predictors for classroom teachers.
-The contribution of demographic characteristics and class characteristics in predicting the school climate and the experience of stress and social support as personality variables, personal characteristics of teachers (years of work experience and vocational qualifications), the characteristics of classes (number of students in the classroom and whether students with disabilities were present), the level of different sources of stress (inappropriate student behavior, professional recognition and workload) and social support have been tested.
+The contribution of demographic characteristics and class characteristics in predicting the school climate and the experience of stress and social support as personality variables, personal characteristics contributing to the prediction of the school climate have been verified.
+The demographic characteristics of teachers (years of work experience and vocational qualifications), the characteristics of classes (number of students in the classroom and whether students with disabilities were present), the level of different sources of stress (inappropriate student behavior, professional recognition and workload) and social support have been tested.